 What’s the plan going forward?

-Secretary Mnuchin stressed that they will continue to work closely with Congress to refine the proposal and develop a plan that will accomplish the stated goals.
+Back in April, Secretary Mnuchin stressed that the administration will continue to work closely with Congress to refine the proposal and develop a plan that will accomplish the stated goals.
 He stated “We are determined to move this as fast as we can and get this done this year.”
+Now, following White House Legislative Affairs Director Short’s late July outline, an aggressive timeline for tax reform to proceed is as follows: